wowsunny/desktop/README.md

 yarn install
 ```

+## ComfyUI Assets

+Before you can start the electron application, you need to download the ComfyUI source code and other things that are usually bundled with the application.
+We use [comfy-cli](https://github.com/Comfy-Org/comfy-cli) to install everything.

-## Setup Python
+### Setup Python

 Make sure you have python 3.12+ installed.
-It is recommended to setup a virtual environment to run the python code.
+It is recommended to setup a virtual environment.

 Linux/MacOS: